mftenergy/git-course/slidedeck/slides.md

 # Reverting / Reset

-You can end up in a situation where you find yourself in a detached head state or you simply commited to the wrong branch or similar.
+You can end up in a situation where you find yourself in a detached head state or you simply committed to the wrong branch or similar.
 This is where [git revert](https://git-scm.com/docs/git-revert) or [git reset](https://git-scm.com/docs/git-reset) comes in handy.

 <v-switch>

 <template #1>

-Lets say you ended up in a situation where you did not want to have commited the files anyway.
+Lets say you ended up in a situation where you did not want to have committed the files anyway.

 ```diff